opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

 ![Application deployed](img/Application_deployed.png)

 Congratulations, you now have an application running your AI model!
-If you looked inside the application code earlier, you also know that we specifically pull version 1 of the model called "DNN Fraud Detection" from MLFlow.
-This makes sense since we only ran the model once, but is easy to change if any other version or model should go into production.
-We are also utilizing a program called "Gradio" to create the interface, it's a super lightweight way to get a nice-looking interface running.

 Try entering a few values and see if it predicts it as a credit fraud or not.
 You can select one of the examples at the bottom of the application page.